funte/google-closure-library-webpack-plugin/examples/exprements.angular/README.md

-# react
+# exprements.angular
-Convert Closure library to ES modules and use it with `react`.
+Convert Closure library to ES modules and use it with `Angular` and Webpack5 in `typescript`.

 To build and run this app with CLI:
 ```sh